Build confidence in managing and reducing panic attacks

 • Closing sessions: planning how to continue exposures as necessary outside of therapy; how to apply skills to other problems; developing confidence and a sense of capability and resilience by exploring how you’ve been able to confront and manage these fears and sensations

-Clients with panic disorder often feel ashamed or embarrassed about the fears or the panic - therapy is a safe, warm, judgment-free space to heal and build your resilience.
+Clients with panic disorder often feel ashamed or embarrassed about the fears or the panic.
+Therapy is a safe, warm, judgment-free space to heal and build your resilience.

 Frequently asked questions about panic disorder therapy